 For the specific structure of each logical layer, it consists of a set of mapping matrices $\{W_q, W_k, W_v\}$, a multi-head self-attention mechanism, a feedforward layer (FFL), a dynamic memory bank $M_n$, a global buffer $B_n$, a learnable scalar $\tau$, and a reparameterization head.
 The feedforward process of each logical layer is as follows: \begin{enumerate} \item When the features $\{z_{ij}, \hat{o}_{\hat{i}} | i \in [1,8]\}$ are input into a single logical layer, the mapping matrices $W_q$, $W_k$, and $W_v$ transform them into query ($Q$), key ($K$), and value ($V$) representations, respectively.

-\item After these $Q$, $K$, and $V$ representations are appended positional encoding and processed by layer normalization, the multi-head self-attention mechanism computes interactions among them, yielding the attention outputs $\{\hat{z}_{ij}, \hat{o}_{\hat{i}} | i \in [1,8]\}$:
+\item After these $Q$, $K$, and $V$ representations are appended with positional encoding and processed by layer normalization, the multi-head self-attention mechanism computes interactions among them, yielding the attention outputs $\{\hat{z}_{ij}, \hat{o}_{\hat{i}} | i \in [1,8]\}$:

-\item As indicated by the computation step 1 in the Figure \ref{Brando network}, the normalized $Q$ representations employ a linear attention mechanism to learn the historical input feature information stored in the memory bank $M_{n-1}$ and buffer $B_{n-1}$, resulting in the memory outputs $\{\tilde{z}_{ij}, \tilde{o}_{\hat{i}} | i \in [1,8]\}$.
+\item As indicated by computation step 1 in Figure \ref{Brando network}, the normalized $Q$ representations employ a linear attention mechanism to learn the historical input feature information stored in the memory bank $M_{n-1}$ and buffer $B_{n-1}$, resulting in the memory outputs $\{\tilde{z}_{ij}, \tilde{o}_{\hat{i}} | i \in [1,8]\}$.
 The learning process can be interpreted as:

-Where basis function $\phi(\cdot)$ is an element-wise ELU+1 operation.
+where the basis function $\phi(\cdot)$ is an element-wise ELU+1 operation.

-\item As indicated by the computation steps 2 and 3 in the Figure \ref{Brando network}, the memory bank \( M_{n-1} \) and buffer \( B_{n-1} \) are updated by leveraging the \( K \) and \( V \) representations derived from the current input features.
-The update process can be expressed as:
+\item As indicated by computation steps 2 and 3 in Figure \ref{Brando network}, the memory bank \( M_{n-1} \) and buffer \( B_{n-1} \) are updated by leveraging the \( K \) and \( V \) representations derived from the current input features, an update process inspired by infinite attention \cite{infin_atten} and expressed as:

 \item After the learnable scalar $\tau$ is compressed into a scaling coefficient via the sigmoid function, a weighted summation is performed on the memory output $\tilde{o}_{\hat{i}}$ and attention output $\hat{o}_{\hat{i}}$ using this coefficient.
 The summation result is utilized to update $\hat{o}_{\hat{i}}$, enabling it to balance current reasoning with historical feature information.
 The update process of $\hat{o}_{\hat{i}}$ can be expressed as: